conorriches/website/content/blog/birdwatching.md

   * Edit menu -> Preferences
   * Select the first checkbox "Open files with single click"
   * Select the option lower down not to ask options when opening executables

-Now do the same for `libcamera-detect`!
+* Do the same for `Viewfinder` which will run the `viewfinder.sh` file which will in turn run `libcamera-hello`

-You now have two icons on the Desktop which when pressed will run the viewfinder and run teh script respectively!
+You now have two icons on the Desktop, one will open up `libcamera-hello` and acts as a viewfinder, and the other which will open up `libcamera-detect`.

 ## Tips on using the camera
 * Use a good tripod so the camera is steady and resistant to any wind you'll likely get - you don't want it falling over!